simonlarsson92/sensor.greenely/README.md

 You can then for example make a script to trigger it through voice commands to Google Assistant!

 ## Debug logging
-Add this to your configuration.yaml to debug the component
+Add this to your configuration.yaml under logger to debug the component
 ```logger:
   default: warning
   logs: